canal grande Venice Canals Italy

 Plan Ahead

-- Tickets: Get ahead of the game by booking your gondola rides and boat tours before your trip.
-This is super important when heaps of tourists are around.
+• Tickets: Get ahead of the game by booking your gondola rides and boat tours before your trip.
+This is especially important when there are large crowds of tourists around.

 Wear Comfortable Footwear

-You’ll want shoes you can count on when roaming around Venice.
+You’ll want shoes you can rely on when exploring Venice.
 There are a ton of bridges and skinny streets, so trust me, your feet will thank you for a comfy pair when tackling those stony paths and quirky walkways.

 Conclusion